telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 listening new signals with the correct data (correct hostname) to them.

-**DBus configuration**
+**D-Bus configuration**

-The implemented Dbus service uses the *System Bus* for communicating processes.
+The implemented D-Bus service uses the *System Bus* for communicating processes.
 The bus name used by tests is *org.fiware.fihealth*.
 Additional configuration is needed in ``/etc/dbus-1/system.conf`` to setup the access policies: